 Pumping accessories.
 A hands-free pumping bra is a must with a traditional breast pump.
 There’s a slit in each cup of these clever bras that allow you to slip the flanges into the bra and connect the bottles and hoses outside it.
 We like the Larken X Nursing and Hands-Free Pumping Relaxed Bra.
 And speaking of flanges, the right-size flanges can make a difference in pumping output.
 If you’re concerned about milk production, confirm you’re using the correct size flange for your breasts.

 Storage & cleaning.
-When choosing a breastmilk storage bag, look for a durable bag with a double seal to prevent leaks.
-We love the Kiinde Twist Pouch.
-You can pump directly into the pre-sterilized pouch, and there’s a twist-on cap to eliminate leaks.
-The bags come in 6-ounce and 8-ounce sizes.
-Kiinde also makes a breastmilk warmer, the Kozii Warmer, that safely thaws and warms milk in bags or bottles.
+Junobie breastmilk storage bags, cups and boxes are reusable and made from silicone, so there's less waste and no risk of chemical leaching.
+Kiinde makes a breastmilk warmer, the Kozii Warmer, that safely thaws and warms milk in bags or bottles.
 Finally, for cleaning, Dapple Baby’s Bottle & Dish Soap cleans bottles, breast pump parts, pacifiers and more.
 Choose the fragrance-free scent if baby is sensitive to new smells.

 Milk coolers.
 If you're pumping at work, on outings or while traveling, you need a sturdy insulated bag for toting your pumped milk.
 We love the Milk Stork Chill, which keeps 20 ounces of milk cool for up to 20 hours, thanks to vacuum-insulated panels and reusable ice packs (included).
 In navy blue nylon with an adjustable black shoulder strap, it looks like a lunch tote for maximum discretion.